Strait of Gibraltar: Location

-On the northern side of the Strait are Spain and Gibraltar (a British overseas territory in the Iberian Peninsula), while on the southern side are Morocco and Ceuta (a Spanish autonomous city in northern Africa).
-Its boundaries were known in antiquity as the Pillars of Hercules.
+On the northern side of the Strait are Spain and Gibraltar (a British overseas territory in the Iberian Peninsula).
+On the southern side are Morocco and Ceuta (a Spanish autonomous city in northern Africa).

 Due to its location, the Strait is commonly used for illegal immigration from Africa to Europe.

 Extent

 The International Hydrographic Organization defines the limits of the Strait of Gibraltar as follows:

-On the West.
-A line joining Cape Trafalgar to Cape Spartel.

-On the East.
-A line joining Europa Point to P. Almina.

 Geology

 The seabed of the Strait is composed of synorogenic Betic-Rif clayey flysch covered by Pliocene and/or Quaternary calcareous sediments, sourced from thriving cold water coral communities.
 Exposed bedrock surfaces, coarse sediments and local sand dunes attest to the strong bottom current conditions at the present time.

-Around 5.9 million years ago, the connection between the Mediterranean Sea and the Atlantic Ocean along the Betic and Rifan Corridor was progressively restricted until its total closure, effectively causing the salinity of the Mediterranean to rise periodically within the gypsum and salt deposition range, during what is known as the Messinian salinity crisis.
+Around 5.97 million years ago, the connection between the Mediterranean Sea and the Atlantic Ocean along the Betic and Rifan Corridor was progressively restricted until its total closure, effectively causing the salinity of the Mediterranean to rise periodically within the gypsum and salt deposition range, during what is known as the Messinian salinity crisis.
 In this water chemistry environment, dissolved mineral concentrations, temperature and stilled water currents combined and occurred regularly to precipitate many mineral salts in layers on the seabed.
 The resultant accumulation of various huge salt and mineral deposits about the Mediterranean basin are directly linked to this era.
-It is believed that this process took a short time, by geological standards, lasting between 500,000 and 600,000 years.
+It is believed that this process took a short time, by geological standards, lasting around 640,000 years.

-It is estimated that, were the Strait closed even at today's higher sea level, most water in the Mediterranean basin would evaporate within only a thousand years, as it is believed to have done then, and such an event would lay down mineral deposits like the salt deposits now found under the sea floor all over the Mediterranean.
+It is estimated that, were the Strait closed even at today's higher sea level, most water in the Mediterranean basin would evaporate within a thousand years, as it is believed to have done then, and such an event would lay down mineral deposits like the salt deposits now found under the sea floor all over the Mediterranean.

-After a lengthy period of restricted intermittent or no water exchange between the Atlantic Ocean and Mediterranean basin, approximately 5.33 million years ago, the Atlantic-Mediterranean connection was completely reestablished through the Strait of Gibraltar by the Zanclean flood, and has remained open ever since.
+After a lengthy period of restricted intermittent or no water exchange between the Atlantic Ocean and Mediterranean basin, approximately 5.33 million years ago, the Atlantic–Mediterranean connection was completely reestablished through the Strait of Gibraltar by the Zanclean flood, and has remained open ever since.
 The erosion produced by the incoming waters seems to be the main cause for the present depth of the Strait (900 m at the narrows, 280 m at the Camarinal Sill).
 The Strait is expected to close again as the African Plate moves northward relative to the Eurasian Plate, but on geological rather than human timescales.